johnshorter/NSHG-PM2023/README.md

 Also included is an .html version of the R markdown file

 Three additional papers are attached for more background reading on these tools.
+The Polygenic Score Catalog as an open database for reproducibility and systematic evaluation Tutorial - a guide to performing polygenic risk score analyses

+LDpred2 - better, faster, stronger